 Presently, Furzebrook Studios has 6 artists in residence:

-Rachel is an established Ceramic Artist who is best known for her sea-inspired sculptures that seem to defy the laws of gravity!
-She is a strong believer in passing on her pottery skills to others and so delivers a wide range of pottery classes suitable for all abillities.
+Rachel is an established ceramicist who’s best known for her sea-inspired sculptures that seem to defy the laws of gravity!
+Lately, she has been mass producing ceramic travel cups with the aim of reducing the amount of takeaway cups that end up in landfill.
+She’s a strong believer in passing on her pottery skills to others and so delivers a range of pottery classes suitable for all abilities.

 Julie Herring Artist, Designer, Curator & Art Class Tutor

 Julie is a multi-talented creative with a long history of working in the art and crafts.
-She draws on her varied experience and knowledge to paint atmospheric landscapes and offers an eclectic range of art classes with a focus on nature.
+She has curated exhibitions for some of the biggest names in the creative industry.
+She draws on her varied experience and knowledge to paint atmospheric landscapes and production runs of handmade prints.
+She also offers a range of art classes with a focus on nature.

 Fiona Dent Fine Artist

 Fiona’s mixed career reflects her long term commitment to social change and human rights: She has had the opportunity to work with many people in very challenging situations such as those within the criminal justice system, those who are homeless, people with addictions and victims of trauma.
 Her experience of working alongside such a variety of people over the years has influenced and motivated her art greatly.
 Her work frequently combines both conceptual and representational approaches and she constantly seeks new ways to express and explore complex ideas such as the abuse of power in relationships and more broadly within cultures.
 Fiona’s work is deeply bound to life experience.